 BecomeSingers is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More

-Perhaps, you may be fascinated with the vocal range of many famous singers, such as Freddie Mercury, Michael Jackson, or Paul McCartney, and you may be wondering how you can categorize their voices.
+Perhaps, you may be fascinated with the vocal ranges of many famous singers, such as Freddie Mercury, Michael Jackson, or Paul McCartney, and you may be wondering how you can categorize their voices.
 Well, the abovementioned famous singers, of course, belong to the vocal category of tenors.
 Moreover, many recognizable artists are tenors.

 Tenors have high voices.
 Their voices, of course, range between the alto and the baritone.
 The tenors belong to the highest range of male voices.
 Hence, in the operatic world, tenors are more often the show’s stars.